knaaptime/seg_networks/paper/background.md

 Classically, space is treated as a discrete concept, by membership in a group (i.e. a school, classroom, neighborhood, or city), where any of these groupings is defined exogenously.

-## The Role of Space in Segregation Measurement
+## Measuring Spatial Relationships in Segregation Analysis

 ### Making Space Explicit